Web Loom logo

 Unidirectional data flow — state flows down (Model → ViewModel → View), actions flow up (View calls ViewModel commands).
 No two-way data binding at the architecture level.

-Always dispose — ViewModels subscribe to observables and effects.
+Always dispose — ViewModels register Commands and manual signal subscriptions.
 Call vm.dispose() in the component teardown hook to prevent memory leaks.

 // React